 Before you start an affiliate program

-Affiliate programs have been around almost as long as ecommerce has.
+Affiliate programs have been around almost as long as ecommerce platforms have.
 And for good reason.
 Affiliates are one of the main drivers behind online business success.

 In an affiliate program, you provide links to your products (known as affiliate links) for bloggers, social media personalities, and other creators to place within their content.
 Whenever a sale is made through one of these links, you pay the creator a commission on the sale.